-- a) It is not recommended that the Village enter into an Intergovernmental Agreement with the Oak Park Township for Youth Interventionist activities.
-In FY19, this was funded at \$61,200.
-Since the Village of River Forest no longer participates in this IGA and relies upon the River Forest Township to participate in an IGA with Oak Park Township (and levy the necessary property taxes support under the Township), staff recommends that this approach be taken for the Village of Oak Park as well. - b) It is recommended that the funding for the Oak Park Economic Development Corporation (EDC) funding remain reduced to the same level as FY19, and not be restored to the contractual amount of \$721,500 (an ongoing reduction of \$150,000). - c) It is not recommended that the Oak Park Regional Housing Center (OPRHC) receive funding in addition to the \$163,438 in Community Development Block Grant (CDBG) funding authorized by the Village Board on September 16, 2019, until such time as they demonstrate compliance with the Funding Grant Agreement for 2019.
-On October 1, 2019, a notice was provided to the Housing Center, in accordance with the 2019 Funding Grant Agreement that payment is being withheld in this fiscal year until the Housing Center comes back into compliance with the terms of the Funding Agreement.
-As an example of the outstanding deliverables, the OPRHC has two (2) reports that are past-due including its second Quarterly (April June) Report which was due July 31, 2019 and its Semi-Annual Report due the same date.
-Combined, these reports include important documentation of the use of public funds.
-This represents a budget reduction of \$391,382 which the Village Board could restore either during the budget process or in the future if the OPRHC can demonstrate compliance with the 2019 Agreement which would call for development of a 2020 Agreement. - d) An increase over FY19 of \$10,000 is recommended for Visit Oak Park which is equal to the anticipated grown in local hotel/motel tax revenue which is restricted to funding the regional tourism bureau. - e) An increase over FY19 of \$15,000 is recommended for the Oak Park Area Arts Council for public art.
+- a) It is not recommended that the Village enter into a successor Intergovernmental Agreement with the Oak Park Township for Youth Interventionist activities.
+The current agreement was approved by the Village Board on July 9, 2018 and sunsets June 20, 2020 (therefore, the recommended budget includes partial funding for the existing agreement, but no funding for a successor agreement).
+In FY19, this was funded at \$61,200 per year.
+Since the Village of River Forest no longer participates in this IGA and relies upon the River Forest Township to participate in an IGA with Oak Park Township (and levy the necessary property taxes support under the Township), staff recommends that this approach be taken for the Village of Oak Park as well. - b) It is recommended that the funding for the Oak Park Economic Development Corporation (EDC) funding remain reduced to the same level as FY19, and not be restored to the contractual amount of \$721,500 (an ongoing reduction of \$150,000). - c) In regards to the Oak Park Regional Housing Center (OPRHC) the Village Board advised during its most recent special meeting that the current \$300,000 funding request (in addition to the \$163,438 in Community Development Block Grant (CDBG) already awarded) will be discussed upon receipt of the FY18 independent audit of the Housing Center. - d) An increase over FY19 of \$10,000 is recommended for Visit Oak Park which is equal to the anticipated grown in local hotel/motel tax revenue which is restricted to funding the regional tourism bureau. - e) An increase over FY19 of \$15,000 is recommended for the Oak Park Area Arts Council for public art.